vojtas131/guides/gaiden/Gaiden ASS.md

     - Taxi to W Shofukucho, progress story
     - Taxi to castle, and back (almost finale time)
     - Talk to akame, get platinum tiger, progress through the bond
-    - Upgrade store twice, buy the golden ball, tauriner max, staminan spark and bloody talisman, take every other substory
+    - Upgrade store 3 times, buy the golden ball and dragon god amulet, when possible buy equip level 3, take every other substory
     - Taxi to E Sotenbori
-    - Golden ball: Maybe even ethernal life kinda depends on money?
+    - Golden ball: Ethernal life
     - Taxi to Iwao Bridge, black gang, Hostt
     - Taxi to SW Shofukucho
     - Host, golden samurai
     - Taxi to 5 taxi
     - Finish host
 ### COLISEUM TIME :)
-- Upgrade attack to max ex, and like 1-2 levels on the extra
+- Upgrade attack to max ex and like 2 levels on the extra, heat to max, level 3 equip if you don't have that yet
 - You need 5000 fans
 - 1st do all the tournament, hell rumble, and special event matches with kiryu (if you haven't unlocked try & hit me they are both present in the gambling halls)
 - there are special sponsored matches where you have to beat all tier below matches for it to unlock and speak to the specific person, the silver one is in the hall, the other two in the vip room